-From classic iced Christmas cakes to chocolatey alternatives, our team of experts has narrowed down the best Christmas cakes for 2022 from Waitrose to M&S.
+From classic iced Christmas cakes to chocolatey alternatives, our team of experts has narrowed down the best Christmas cakes for 2023 from Aldi to Waitrose & Partners.

-Our panel of expert judges who put all of these supermarket favourites to the test include; Group Food Director Jen Bedloe (opens in new tab), Food Editor Jess Meyer (opens in new tab), Deputy Food Editor Rose Fooks (opens in new tab), Senior Food Writer Jessica Ransom (opens in new tab), and Junior Food Writer Georgia Sparks (opens in new tab).
+Our panel of expert judges who put all of these supermarkets favourites to the test include; Group Food Director Jen Bedloe, Food Editor Jess Meyer, Deputy Food Editor Rose Fooks, Senior Food Writer Amanda James, and Junior Food Writer Georgia Sparks.
 All of which have years of experience trying thousands of new food and drink products each year.
 This makes them very well prepared when it comes to seeking out the best Christmas cakes.

-Our judges tried hundreds of products during the annual taste test - blind-tasting cakes looking out for specifics such as texture, flavor, and appearance.
-A number of supermarkets and stockists entered the awards including Tesco, Co-op, and Patisserie Valerie.
+Our judges tried hundreds of products during the annual taste test - blind-tasting cakes looking out for specifics such as texture, flavour, and appearance.
+A number of supermarkets and stockists entered the awards including Marks & Spencer, Aldi, and Patisserie Valerie.